Trent University

 Offered:

-Institutional approaches to sustaining the Trent University environment through management of the human-built abiotic features and their uses.
-Prerequisite: 10.0 university credits including ERSC 2240H or ERST-GEOG 2510H, and a minimum cumulative average of 75% in ERSC/ERST courses, or permission of the instructor.
-Excludes ERSC/ERST 4800Y.
+Institutional approaches to sustaining the Trent University environment through management of the human-designed systems and infrastructure and their uses are investigated through applied research projects.
+Prerequisite: 10.0 university credits including ERSC 2240H or ERST-GEOG 2510H.

 Offered: